Antonyeaster/blackjack/README.md

 ### Player Hand

-The player hand will have two visible values.
+The player hand will have two visible cards and a total value.

 ![Player Hand](/documentation/screenshots/player-hand.png)

 ### House Hand

-The house hand will have one visible value and one hidden value marked with a 'X'
+The house hand will have one visible card and one hidden value marked with a 'X'.

 ![House Hand](/documentation/screenshots/house-hand.png)